voodoo12345/credits-docs/source/index.rst

 A good starting point to get a general explanation of the system is our `Architecture Overview
 <%7B%%20post_url%202016-07-31-architecture-overview%20%%7D>`__.
 Following that, learn how to create basic functionality
-in a Credits Module by following our tutorial on building `Credits Transforms
+in a Credits Module by following our tutorial on building :ref:`transform`
-<%7B%%20post_url%202016-07-31-transform-intro%20%%7D>`__.

 Once you have a basic understanding of these introductory topics, complete a full end-to-end deployment to our platform by following our tutorial on `Cloud Deployment <architecture_overview.html>`__.